Recently, an employee was awarded $450,000 after experiencing an unwelcome workplace interaction, then being terminated days later.

-When Employee #1 is off making sexist comments towards Employee #2, not only is productive work time lost, but Employee #2 might take stress leave, use sick days to stay home and avoid the bully, file a workers’ compensation claim or even be pushed into resignation.
+Not only that, but Kathy might take stress leave, use sick days to stay home and avoid the bully, file a workers’ compensation claim, or even feel pushed into resignation.

-This includes things like verbal abuse, sexual harassment, threats, humiliating behavior and bullying.
+This includes things like verbal abuse, sexual harassment, slurs, humiliating behavior, and bullying.

 There is a series of trends that seem to arise from studies like these.